Punderthings/fossfoundation/_pages/data.md

 Organizational data is stored per foundation as a single `asf.md` file per organization in the `_foundations` directory.
 Each file is a standard Jekyll document with a [leading YAML frontmatter](https://jekyllrb.com/docs/front-matter/) document with structured organizational metadata, followed by a `---` YAML document separator, followed by unstructured Markdown content.

 - **Keep Updates Simple** Each foundation is a separate text-based document, making updates simple to make and review via GitHub PRs.
 - **Enough Structured Data** Metadata follows a [simple schema](https://github.com/Punderthings/fossfoundation/blob/main/_data/foundations-schema.json), with a goal to be "good enough" for common research cases.
 Researchers needing more structured data are welcome to collaborate and add new fields or features.
+[OpenAPI support is planned](openapi)!
 - **Human Readable Formats** Using YAML and Markdown with GitHub Pages ensures the directory can be simple to understand for anyone, and can be a resource for anyone in open source who wants to learn about Foundations.

 ### FOSS Foundations Inclusion Criteria